Different Demographic Cues Yield Inconsistent Conclusions About LLM Personalization and Bias: Abstract

 \section{Abstract}

-Demographic probing is widely used to study how large language models (LLMs) adapt their behavior to signaled demographic attributes.
-This approach typically uses a single demographic cue in isolation (e.g., a name or dialect) as a signal for group membership, implicitly assuming strong \emph{construct validity}: that such cues are interchangeable operationalizations of the same underlying, demographically conditioned behavior.
-We test this assumption in realistic advice-seeking interactions, focusing on race and gender in a U.S. context.
-We find that cues intended to represent the same demographic group induce only partially overlapping changes in model behavior, while differentiation between groups within a given cue is weak and uneven.
-Consequently, estimated disparities are unstable, with both magnitude and direction varying across cues.
-We further show that these inconsistencies partly arise from variation in how strongly cues encode demographic attributes and from linguistic confounders that independently shape model behavior.
-Together, our findings suggest that demographic probing lacks construct validity: it does not yield a single, stable characterization of how LLMs condition on demographic information, which may reflect a misspecified or fragmented construct.
-We conclude by recommending the use of multiple, ecologically valid cues and explicit control of confounders to support more defensible claims about demographic effects in LLMs.
+Demographic cue-based evaluation is widely used to study how large language models (LLMs) adapt their responses to signaled demographic attributes within and across groups.
+This approach typically relies on a single cue (e.g., names) as a proxy for group membership, implicitly treating different cues as interchangeable operationalizations of the same identity-conditioned behavior.
+We test this assumption in realistic advice-seeking interactions spanning 14.8 million prompts, focusing on race and gender in a U.S. context.
+We find that cues for the same group induce only partially overlapping changes in model responses, yielding inconsistent conclusions about personalization, while bias conclusions are unstable, with both magnitude and direction of group differences varying across cues.
+We further show that these inconsistencies reflect differences in cue–group association strength and linguistic features bundled within cues that shape model responses.
+Together, our findings suggest that demographic conditioning in LLMs is not a cue-invariant category-level parameter but depends fundamentally on how identity is cued, reflecting responses to linguistic signals rather than stable demographic categories.
+We therefore advocate multi-cue, mechanism-aware evaluations for robust and interpretable claims about demographic variation in LLM responses.